-Pays de la Sagouine is essentially a theatrical village that celebrates her works.
+Pays de la Sagouine New Brunswick is essentially a theatrical village that celebrates her works.
 The village brings to life a traditional Acadian village with its buildings – including the barber’s shop which is original.
-Plays are then held regularly featuring Maillet’s stories and characters.
+Plays are then held regularly at Pays de la Sagouine featuring Maillet’s stories and characters.

-I was extremely lucky in that Antonine Maillet was actually at Pays de la Sagouine on the day that I visited and I got a photo with here as well!
-This is one of the slightly off the beaten track New Brunswick Canada points of interest for those looking for nb vacations but well worth doing!
+I was extremely lucky in that Antonine Maillet was actually at Pays de la Sagouine on the day that I visited and I got a photo with here as well.
+This is one of the slightly off the beaten track New Brunswick Canada points of interest for those looking for nb vacations but well worth doing.

-I began my visit to New Brunswick in Shediac – home to the world’s biggest lobster and an immediate photo opportunity!
-I also enjoyed my first lobster roll here at the Sandbar.
+I began my visit to New Brunswick in Shediac – home to the world’s biggest lobster and an immediate photo opportunity.
+I also enjoyed my first lobster roll in Shediac New Brunswick at the Sandbar.

 I pretty much had at least one lobster roll a day whilst I was in New Brunswick and photographed all of them.
-And I was on the lookout for more giant plastic lobsters to photograph!
+And I was on the lookout for more giant plastic lobsters to photograph.
 My next photographic lobster highlight was in Alma on the Bay of Fundy.

 The Alma Lobster shop has a wonderfully large and friendly lobster out the front.
 Once inside, there are loads of pre-cooking lobsters on display.
 And then, of course, it is possible to eat those lobsters in different forms!

 My third and final favourite lobster photo opportunity was in St Andrews at The Gables restaurant.
 Upon entry to The Gables, you will be greeted by this very friendly-looking lobster.
-I then enjoyed a lobster roll here – of course – and its location right on the beach in St Andrews made for a very nice shot as well!
+I then enjoyed a lobster roll here – of course – and its location right on the beach in St Andrews made for a very nice shot as well.

 19. Bouctouche Sand Dunes

 It is also the site of the Irving Eco Centre.
-And of course, it is made to be photographed!
+And of course, it is made to be photographed.
 I went late morning but I think it would be very much worth heading here for sunset.

 20. Grand Anse Lighthouse

 Grande Anse sits at the top of the lovely Acadian Peninsula not too far north of Caraquet.
-Upon entry into the town, you will see the Grande Anse lighthouse which has been painted in the colours and style of the Acadian flag – a photo begging to be taken!
+Upon entry into the town, you will see the Grande Anse lighthouse which has been painted in the colours and style of the Acadian flag – a photo begging to be taken.